waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Active Plans & Objectives

-## A. Current Plan: Explore Route 23
+## A. Current Plan: Verify All Tools on Route 23
-- **Status:** Both `find_closest_unseen_tile` and `pathfinder` tools have been successfully repaired.
-- **Strategy:** I will now use my fixed tools to systematically explore Route 23 and locate the entrance to Victory Road.
+- **Problem:** My `pathfinder` tool was using outdated logic and failing.
+It has been redefined, but requires verification.
+- **Strategy:** I will verify both `find_closest_unseen_tile` and `pathfinder` are working correctly before proceeding with exploration.
 - **Execution Plan:**
-  1. Use `find_closest_unseen_tile` to identify the next exploration target.
+  1. Re-run `find_closest_unseen_tile` to get a target.
-  2. Use `pathfinder` to generate a path to an adjacent, reachable tile.
+  2. Run the newly fixed `pathfinder` to generate a path to that target.
-  3. Execute the path.
-  4. Repeat this cycle until the path to Victory Road is clear.
+  3. If both tools succeed, begin systematic exploration.
+If `pathfinder` fails, return to debugging it.
   4. Repeat this cycle until the path to Victory Road is clear.